If you’re looking for a vibrant city with a small-town community, Durham could be the perfect place to call home.

 Alternatively, head to the North Pennines for open heather moors, woods and hay meadows.

-For more retail therapy, head to Prince Bishops Shopping Centre, home to major brands such as Boots, H&M and New Look.
+Shopping: Prince Bishops Shopping Centre, located right in the heart of Durham, is the city's premier shopping venue, home to major brands such as Boots, H&M and New Look.

 For locally-made goods, browse the stalls at Durham Market Hall.
 This Victorian hall is home to more than 50 independent traders who sell everything from vintage clothing to traditional sweets.